Blog Post

 Delete duplicate listings.
 Consistency helps an audience.

-Back-links are links to a website from external websites.
+Backlinks are links from external websites to a website.
 Links from well-ranked websites in similar industries are advantageous to page rank.

-However, links from sites with a high spam risk can negatively affect rank.
+However, links from sites with a high risk of spam can negatively affect rankings.
 Always check backlinks and remove them from risky websites.

 Encourage backlinks into a website from quality websites.
 A great way to do that is to build honest relationships with companies with similar values.
 Try guest posting.

-Google aspires to build an accessible web of exciting content, so linking to other websites will benefit website rank.
+Google aspires to build an accessible web of exciting content, so linking to other websites will benefit a website’s ranking.
 Link externally throughout your content.

 External links help support points throughout the content, benefiting visitors and websites.

-Although unconfirmed by search engines, there is evidence that social shares count for SEO.
+Although search engines have not confirmed it, there is evidence that social shares count for SEO.

-I’ve seen analytics that suggests articles with high engagement rank higher.
+I’ve seen analytics that suggest articles with high engagement rank higher.
 It makes sense because popular, worthwhile content is a ranking factor.

 Continue to be active on social media to help your search engine rank.